 • Cucumber – Any cucumber works here, but to reduce waste, I prefer using Persian cucumbers.
 Not only are they smaller, but they’re also less likely to surprise you with a bitter taste.

-Optional toppings: Avocado, green onions, cilantro,
+Optional toppings: Avocado, green onions, cilantro, tobiko or salmon roe.

-• Candy Thermometer – The optimal frying temperature is 350°F. Unless you’re an expert, it can be tricky to gauge this accurately (I’ve included a tip below if you don’t have a thermometer).
+• Candy or Oil Thermometer – The optimal frying temperature is 350°F. Unless you’re an expert, it can be tricky to gauge this accurately (I’ve included a tip below if you don’t have a thermometer).

-Prep the Nori – Each sheet of nori makes two taco shells.
-To prepare them, cut each nori sheet in half, then trim off the bottom third.
+1. Prep the Nori – Each sheet of nori makes two taco shells.
+To prepare them, cut each sheet in half, then trim off the bottom third.
 Each resulting rectangle will form a shell.
 Discard the trimmed scraps.

-Prep the Oil + Tempura – You will prepare this in tandem.
+2. Prep the Oil + Tempura – You will prepare this in tandem.
 In a wide, deep skillet, pour in about 2 inches of oil and heat over medium.
 If using a candy thermometer, attach it carefully, ensuring the tip does not touch the bottom of the skillet.

 mixing the tempura mix with chopsticks